amonnerie/Project-3/README.md

 # Project-3

-If running the html file on your local machine: run the server, python -m http.server, open your browser and type localhost:8000.
+If running the html file on your local machine: run this server in your terminal, python -m http.server, open your browser and type localhost:8000 in the search bar.
 Or you can click the link below to see the live website.

 Live site: https://amonnerie.github.io/